Unified Diffusion VLA: Vision-Language-Action Model via Joint Discrete Denoising Diffusion Process: EXPERIMENTS

-To intuitively illustrate the effectiveness and limitations of image generation, we present representative examples of generated future images in \Cref{fig:vis_pred}.
+To intuitively illustrate the effectiveness and limitations of image generation, we present representative examples of generated future images across simulation and the real world on different embodiments in \Cref{fig:vis_pred}.
 Overall, the predicted frames follow instructions closely and capture task-level dynamics, remaining well aligned with the ground-truth trajectories.
 This consistency indicates that the model has internalized a temporal understanding of task logic, which in turn enhances temporal reasoning and enables more coherent action generation.
 However, the generation lacks visual fidelity, especially in fine-grained details such as robotic arms and backgrounds.
 This limitation arises from the absence of large-scale generative pretraining and the use of compressed images with few tokens for efficiency.
 Despite these shortcomings, the generated frames reliably convey task progression and remain informative for downstream control.
 While pixel-level accuracy is difficult, the model consistently produces foresight images sufficient for action planning.